History of Grenada: Early history

 Spanish ships and Carib boats in Granada, in a report by Nicolás de Cardona, 1632.

 Grenada's geological foundation began forming approximately 40-50 million years ago through volcanic activity, with most of the island's current surface geology dating from the Pliocene and Pleistocene epochs (<5 mya).
 During periods of lower sea levels, particularly the Last Glacial Maximum (21-26 kya) when sea levels were 120 meters below present, the entire Grenada Bank formed a much larger landmass that supported diverse megafauna including extinct giant sloths (Megalonychidae), capybaras (Hydrochoerus gaylordi), and the endemic giant rice rat (Megalomys camerhogne).
 Most of these terrestrial mammals arrived via over-water dispersal from South America but subsequently went extinct as rising sea levels reduced the available land area and flooded viable habitats following the end of the last ice age.

 The earliest potential evidence for human presence on Grenada comes from the increase of charcoal particulates and the decline of arboreal pollen from the original climax forests, around 3760–3525 BC, during the Archaic Age.
 This evidence remains controversial, as it could be natural (for example, lightning fires, volcanic eruptions, etc.).
 Several shell fragments from archaeological sites have been dated 1700–1380 BC, but are from mixed, insecure contexts.
 More secure are the shell middens at Point Salines, dated between 765 and 535 BC.
 None of these dates are associated with definitively human artifacts, however.
-The earliest human-made artifacts that have been scientifically dated are from Early Ceramic Age settlements at Beausejour (260–410 AD) and Pearls (370–645 AD).
+The earliest human-made artifacts that have been scientifically dated are from Early Ceramic Age settlements at Beausejour (260–410 AD), Pearls (370–645 AD), and the early occupation of Sauteurs Bay (355–425 AD).